List of Romania international footballers: Players per debut year

 The caps for Romania's Olympic team during 1959–1984 are not included.
-The table is up to date as of 18 November 2025.
+The table is up to date as of 25 September 2026.

-Gheorghe Hagi played in 124 matches and scored 35 goals for Romania, appeared at six final tournaments and won a record of seven times the Romanian Footballer of the Year award.
+Gheorghe Hagi played in 124 matches and scored 35 goals for Romania, appeared in six final tournaments and won the Romanian Footballer of the Year award a record seven times.

-Six times Romanian Footballer of the Year and a member of the Golden Team Gheorghe Popescu played at five final tournaments.
+Six times Romanian Footballer of the Year and a member of the Golden Team, Gheorghe Popescu played in five final tournaments.

-With 134 games Dorinel Munteanu is the leader of appearances for Romania.
+Dorinel Munteanu is the all-time leader in appearances for Romania, with 134 games.

-Dan Petrescu played at two World Cups and two European Championships.
+Dan Petrescu played in two World Cups and two European Championships.

-Ilie Dumitrescu scored two goals against Argentina in Romania's sixteenth-finals 3–2 victory at the 1994 World Cup.
+Ilie Dumitrescu scored two goals against Argentina in Romania's round of 16 3–2 victory in the 1994 World Cup.

-Florin Răducioiu played at the 1994 and 1998 World Cup editions and at Euro 1996.
+Florin Răducioiu played during the 1994 and 1998 World Cup editions and in Euro 1996.

-Miodrag Belodedici played at the 1994 World Cup and at Euro 1996 and 2000 editions.
+Miodrag Belodedici played in the 1994 World Cup and the 1996 and 2000 editions of the European Championship.

-Florin Prunea at the USA 1994 World Cup.
+Florin Prunea during the USA 1994 World Cup.

-Bogdan Stelea took part in Romania's squad at three World Cups and two European Championships.
+Bogdan Stelea was a member of Romania's squad for three World Cups and two European Championships.

-Daniel Prodan playing for Romania at the 1994 World Cup.
+Daniel Prodan playing for Romania during the 1994 World Cup.

-After scoring 21 goals for Romania as a player Anghel Iordănescu led the country's Golden Team as coach in the 1994 World Cup campaign.
+After scoring 21 goals for Romania as a player, Anghel Iordănescu led the country's Golden Team as coach in the 1994 World Cup campaign.

+Two-time Romanian Footballer of the Year, Dennis Man, represented Romania during Euro 2024.

+Nicolae Stanciu played for Romania in Euro 2016 and Euro 2024.

-Ciprian Tătărușanu was the national team's goalkeeper at Euro 2016.
+Ciprian Tătărușanu was Romania's goalkeeper during Euro 2016.

-Lucian Sânmărtean played for Romania at Euro 2016.
+Lucian Sânmărtean played for Romania during Euro 2016.

-Răzvan Raț played 113 games for Romania, including appearances at Euro 2008 and Euro 2016.
+Răzvan Raț made 113 appearances for Romania, including in Euro 2008 and Euro 2016.

 Ciprian Marica scored 25 goals for Romania and was part of the Euro 2008 squad.

-Three times Romanian Footballer of the Year Cristian Chivu played for Romania at Euro 2000 and captained it at Euro 2008.
+Cristian Chivu, who was named Romanian Footballer of the Year three times, played for Romania in Euro 2000 and captained the team during Euro 2008.

-Adrian Mutu is Romania's top-goalscorer alongside Gheorghe Hagi with 35 goals.
+Adrian Mutu is Romania's top-scorer alongside Gheorghe Hagi with 35 goals.

-Cosmin Contra played 73 games for Romania, including appearances at Euro 2000 and Euro 2008.
+Cosmin Contra played 73 games for Romania, including appearances in Euro 2000 and Euro 2008.

-Bogdan Lobonț defended the national team's gate in 86 matches, including three at Euro 2008.
+Bogdan Lobonț defended Romania's goal in 86 matches, including three in Euro 2008.

-Marius Lăcătuș scored two goals at the 1990 World Cup, he also played at Euro 1996 and World Cup 1998.
+Marius Lăcătuș scored two goals in the 1990 World Cup and also played in Euro 1996 and the 1998 World Cup.